reviewdog/action-tflint/README.md

 ### `flags`

 Optional.
-List of arguments to send to tflint.
+List of arguments to send to `tflint`.
 For the output to be parsable by reviewdog [`--format=checkstyle` is enforced](./entrypoint.sh).
 The default is `--module`.